 There are safe ways to handle a sword, and “suspended by a single thread” isn’t one of them.
 This trigger is clean, simple, and cuts right to the chase – except, wait, what if an opponent’s creature is enchanted instead?

-While there are reasonable lines that involve enchanting an opponent’s creature – just for 3 extra damage, or to force a valuable creature into a bad combat – we don’t look at general cases.
+While there are reasonable lines that involve enchanting an opponent’s creature – just for 3 extra damage, or to force a valuable creature into a bad combat – we don’t look at specific cases.
 Most often the sword will hang over one’s own head.

 “… Sacrifice it at the beginning of the next end step” and “… Exile those Auras at the beginning of your next end step.”